maxsonBraunLab/callpeaks/README.md

                         Only output peaks greater than or equal to -min-size -pv PVALUE, --pvalue PVALUE
-                        Pvalue threshold for binomial peak test (default 0.05) -md MAXDUPS, --maxdups MAXDUPS
+                        Pvalue threshold for binomial peak test (default 0.05) -cp CORRECT_PVAL, --correct-pval CORRECT_PVAL
-                        Maximum number of duplicates to keep for coverage signal (-1: all, 0: none)
-  -cp CORRECT_PVAL, --correct-pval CORRECT_PVAL
                         Correct p-values for multiple testing using
                         Benjamini/Hochberg ("bh") or Benjamini/Yekutieli